girlsinc/me-and-my-money-edu/src/pages/course/money-messages/whats-your-money-story/roadmap.md

 <sparkle-character-intro position="right" character="yuna">
-Welcome to Lesson on What's Your Money Story
+Let's jump right in, and hear your Money Story!
 </sparkle-character-intro>

 ![Roadmap](/assets/img/roadmap.png)
-# Roadmap for What's Your Money Story
+# Lesson Roadmap
+# In today’s lesson we’re going to learn:
-1. Become aware of the money messages we hear everyday, including in your family
+1. Become aware of money messages we hear every day including those from your own family
 2. Learn the difference between wants and needs
-3. Become aware of your own relationship to money-What is It?
+3. Become aware of your own relationship to money, your “money story”
 4. Understand that money is energy